UBC-MDS/DSCI_522_Group19/doc/Wine_Quality_Score_Predictor_report.md

 that the Random Forest Regressor delivers a much higher training score, but there was a clear problem of overfitting.
-We further conducted feature selection and hyperparameter optimization in an attempt to reduce the score gap between train and test scores.
+We further conducted feature selection and hyperparameter optimization in an attempt to reduce the score gap between train and validation test scores.
 We were able to drop a number of features but maintain a relatively similar score through this process.
 Unfortunately, the test score with our best hyperparameters was only around 0.532, which is fairly acceptable.
 Next, we can potentially improve our model prediction score by using a larger dataset with more features or build a higher score model with its best